LoyolaChicagoBooks/introcs-csharp/source/data/io.rst

 .. index:: chunk in source comments

-A further convention is using "chunk" comments inside example source files:
+A further convention is using "chunk" comments inside example source files.
 To keep the book and the source code in sync, our `Sphinx <http://sphinx-doc.org/>`_ building routine directly uses excerpts from